 Assessing your risk

 Not sure where you are in terms of your security function?
-Andy Lawler will discuss the process and priorities of how to conduct a risk assessment, while Kim James will provide some insights into the use of drones for perimeter patrols and how these sophisticated technologies can enhance and support your overall security posture.
+Andy Lawler will discuss the process and priorities of how to conduct a risk assessment, while Bertus van Zyl will provide some insights into the use of drones for perimeter patrols and how these sophisticated technologies can enhance and support your overall security posture.
 She will also talk about the legal challenges of operating drones legally in South Africa – it’s a challenge, but not impossible.

 When you’ve spent large amounts of money on an estate-wide network as well as a control room and operators, it’s natural that you would want to use your resources for as much as possible.
 The conference will also address how to incorporate operational functionality into your management platform to manage as much as possible from a single point, and how to optimise your network to provide more services and more functionality without incurring additional costs.